 We try to list wasm-as' extensions to the spec, i.e. code modification made by wasm-as silently that do not appear specification.
 To our knowledge, this behaviours are not documented.
 The list is non-exhaustive.
 Feel free to contact us if you find anything missing.

-Wasm-as tend to replace dead code by unreachable
+Wasm-as tend to replace dead code by unreachable and

-after blocks that don't exit.
+add unreachable after blocks that don't exit.
 While

 semantically preserving, this transformation can transform invalid code in